garciadev/itb-2023-workshop-api/_workshop/section6/readMe.md

 For this section, we are going to use CFMigrations to create our tables.

 First, lets make sure your `.env` file has a valid config for the database.
-If using MySQL, it should look similar to this, but with your own database info and credentials.
+If using MySQL, it should look similar to this, but with your own database information and credentials.

 ```bash
 # Database Information